Strong laws and enforcement are critical for securing change for animals.

 - Involvement of the public and advocacy groups like NZAVS in decision-making.

-- Require all Animal Ethics Committees to have an expert on non-animal-based methods.
+- A requirement for all Animal Ethics Committees to have an expert on non-animal-based methods.

-- Require all Animal Ethics Committees to check for non-animal-based methods that may be able to replace animals when considering an application.
+- A requirement for all Animal Ethics Committees to check for non-animal-based methods that may be able to replace animals when considering an application.

-- Establish and maintain a database of non-animal-based methods, to aid Animal Ethics Committees.
+- The establishment and maintenance of a database of non-animal-based methods, to aid Animal Ethics Committees.

-- Restructure Animal Ethics Committees to minimise conflicts of interest.
+- The restructure of Animal Ethics Committees to minimise conflicts of interest.
 Scientists involved should not have a financial interest in animal-based-research – whether via employment or ownership of a company.

-- Sufficient funding to ensure these objectives are met.
+- Sufficient funding for enforcement to ensure these objectives are met.